Benue State University: History

-The university was founded in 1992 and served 306 students with 149 faculty.
-The university was established by the state government to augment the specialized academic offerings of the University of Agriculture, Makurdi.
-In 1991, the state government formed a 13-member steering committee to plan for and obtain approval for the university.
+Benue State University was founded in Makurdi, Benue State in 1992 by the state government to augment the specialized academic offerings of the University of Agriculture, Makurdi.
+In 1991, the state government had formed a thirteen-member steering committee to plan for and obtain approval for the university.
 The university began offering classes for the 1992/1993 school year in four colleges: Arts, Education, Sciences, and Social Science.
+It had 306 students and 149 educational staff members.